nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

   }
 ```

-So for the environment of `AppProject`, we can define the `HasTracing` instance as:
+For the environment of `AppProject`, we can define the `HasTracing` instance as:

 ```haskell
 instance HasTracing AppProjectEnv where